 - Cold, raw cabbage leaves worn inside a bra can be soothing.
 Change when they become wilted or after about 2 hours.
 Use only until swelling goes down as long-term use may reduce milk supply.
 Stop use if a skin rash or other signs of allergy appear.

-- Inflamed, hot, red, localised areas of your breast.
-Red areas may be harder to spot in darker skin.
-You may still have engorged breasts without a noticeable red area.
+- Inflamed, hot, red or darkened localised areas of your breast, depending on your skin tone.
+Changes in breast appearance may be harder to spot in darker skin.
+You may still have engorged breasts without a noticeable red or darkened area.

 - Temperature over 38.4ºC or flu-like symptoms.